JumaJuiceTime/jumajuicetime.github.io/_posts/2024-04-30-Bronze-Age-Research.markdown

 ## Athens
 Classes by wealth instead of birth.
+# Democracy
-10 tribes created, comprised of 3rds.
+- 10 tribes created, comprised of 3rds.
 Each 3rd representing a class of citizen.
-Council of 500, 1 year terms
+- Council of 500, 1 year terms

-### Africa
+# Africa

+## Egypt
+  - Fertile due to Nile flooding
+  - Transport/communication via the Nile
+  - Conquer Nubia
+    - Abundance of gold
+  - Locations
+    - Valley of the kings
+    - Abu Simbel

-## Epic of Sundiata (Not bronze age)
+### Epic of Sundiata (Not bronze age)
 An epic that is recognized as national mythology by several african nations.

+# India
+-

+# China
+- Yellow River Valley